In this article, we are going to cover 10 things not to do in a cemetery.

 They will break.
 Maybe not right away, if you are careful in setting it up, but they will break eventually.
 And someone (cough, cough… a grounds crew employee… cough…) will have to clean it up.

-If they don’t spot the broken item right away, kids might pick it up and cut themselves or it could harm animals or someone stumbling.
+If they don’t spot the broken item right away, kids might pick it up and cut themselves, or it could harm animals or someone stumbling.
 Just don’t do it.

 8. Don’t put up solar lights and those little plastic fences and….

-You see, someone, at some point, eventually has to mow the grass.
+Most grave decorations, such as small flags, bouquets, and icons or statues are entirely appropriate and welcome.
+But you see, someone, at some point, eventually has to mow the grass.
 Be considerate and don’t create extra work for the grounds crew.

 9. Don’t leave food or drinks on the headstone (and then complain about ants)